curlsli/webpack-book/docs/en/developing/02_webpack_dev_server.md

 ![Error overlay](../../images/error-overlay.png)

-T> If you want even better output, consider [error-overlay-webpack-plugin](https://www.npmjs.com/package/error-overlay-webpack-plugin) as it shows the origin of the error better.
+> If you want even better output, consider [error-overlay-webpack-plugin](https://www.npmjs.com/package/error-overlay-webpack-plugin) as it shows the origin of the error better.

 W> WDS overlay does *not* capture runtime errors of the application.